kevin218/Eureka/docs/source/ecf.rst

 The light travel time effect is caused by the finite speed of light which means that the signal from a secondary eclipse (which occurs on the far side of the orbit) arrive later than would be expected if the speed of light were infinite.
 Unless specified, compute_ltt is set to True for batman_ecl and starry models but set to False for batman_tr models (since the light travel time is insignificant during transit).

+num_planets
+'''''''''''
+Optional.
+By default, the code will assume that you are only fitting for a single exoplanet.
+If, however, you are fitting signals from multiple planets simultaneously, you must set ``num_planets`` to the number of planets being fitted.

 force_positivity
 ''''''''''''''''
 Optional boolean.
 Used by the sinusoid_pc and poet_pc models.
 If True, force positive phase variations (phase variations that never go below the bottom of the eclipse).
 Physically speaking, a negative phase curve is impossible, but strictly enforcing this can hide issues with the decorrelation or potentially bias your measured minimum flux level.
 Either way, use caution when choosing the value of this parameter.